-The Cayman Islands has a legislative framework in place to enforce the requirements in accordance with the CRS and its Commentary.
+The British Virgin Islands has a legislative framework in place to enforce the requirements in a manner that is largely consistent with the CRS and its Commentary.
+However, deficiencies have been identified.
+More specifically, the British Virgin Islands' legislative framework: